a1ip/Warr1611.github.io/index.md

 ### Baptism
 We believe in following the Biblical pattern of baptism.
 Water baptism is only for those who have first believed in Jesus (Acts 8:37).
 It is full immersion into water symbolizing and identifying with the death, burial, and resurrection of Christ (Mt.
 3:16).
 Baptism will also identify you with the local church.
 It is obedience to the Lord’s command (Mt.
 28:19).
-Water baptism can in no wise impute grace or forgiveness of sins (1Cor.
+Water baptism can in no way impute grace or forgiveness of sins (1Cor.
 1:17 & Rom.
 4:24).